ActionWidget

 Let's assume we want to implement a widget that simplifies the rendering of

-can either be horizontal
+can either be horizontal or vertical.

 class MenuWidget < ActionWidget::Base